by Bart Ross, Alumni Coordinator, Hanley Center at Origins

 “The feeling of having shared in a common peril is one element in the powerful cement which binds us.
 But that in itself would never have held us together as we are now joined.
 The tremendous fact for every one of us is that we have discovered a common solution.
 We have a way out on which we can absolutely agree, and upon which we can join in brotherly and harmonious action.” – Big Book, pg.
 17

 I find that more hope is given when someone is introduced as one who has recovered rather than someone who is recovering.
 Recovering by definition is being in the process of overcoming a disorder.
-We give much more hope to someone suffering when they see that we have recovered through “a design for living that really works.”
-BB pg.
-28 and that they would no longer have to suffer.
+We give much more hope to someone suffering when they see that we have recovered through, “a design for living that really works.”
+(Big Book, pg.
+28) and that they would no longer have to suffer.

 I’ll be forever grateful to the man who got my attention by describing himself as a recovered alcoholic and was willing to show me the solution to my problem.
 I’ve realized the importance of sharing hope with alcoholics that still believe that we never recover.
-Understanding that we don’t have to settle for relief, but that if we embrace the 12 steps as a way of life we get freedom.
-Just not drinking one day at a time doesn’t work for this alcoholic and many others I’ve met due, to the mental obsession.
+Understanding that we don’t have to settle for relief, but that if we embrace the 12-Steps as a way of life we get freedom.
+Just not drinking one day at a time doesn’t work for this alcoholic and many others I’ve met.

-I need to wrap this up by saying that I am blessed to have recovered.
-I get to work with a team at Origins that believes the patients that we meet get the help they need to recover.
-“They believe in themselves, and still more in the Power which pulls chronic alcoholics back from the gates of death”.
-BB pg. xxvii
+I will wrap this up by saying that I am blessed to have recovered.
+I get to work with a team at Origins that believes that our patients get the help they need to recover.
+“They believe in themselves, and still more in the Power which pulls chronic alcoholics back from the gates of death.” – Big Book, pg. xxvii